pagesource/react-lite/README.md

 # React Lite

-This repository is a React Framework built for client side applications.
-It provides facility for creation of boilerplate setup and also provides various important utilities which help if faster application development.
+This repository is a reference architecture based on React for building client side rendering applications.
+It provides various and important utilities which will help in faster application development and try provide a recommended development ecosystem.

 ## Ecosystem of this framework 🎉